awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security-permission.md

 ## Grant Permissions for Private Workforce Creation<a name="sms-security-permission-workforce-creation"></a>

-When added to a permissions policy, the following permission grants access to create and manage a private workforce and workteam\.
+When added to a permissions policy, the following permission grants access to create and manage a private workforce and work team\.
 To learn more about private workforces, see [Use a Private Workforce](sms-workforce-private.md)\.

 ```
  {